 15A NCAC 13C .0305 STANDARDS OF CONDUCT FOR REGISTERED ENVIRONMENTAL CONSULTANTS

-(1) An RSM shall render a waste site cleanup activity opinion only when he or she has directly reviewed the work to ascertain whether the completed work complies with this Section.
+(1) An RSM shall render a waste site cleanup activity opinion only if he or she has reviewed the work to ascertain whether the completed work complies with this Section.

-(2) If an REC acting pursuant to this Section identifies an imminent hazard at a site at which it is providing professional services pursuant to the rules in this Section it shall, unless the REC is certain the remediating party has provided such notice, within 24 hours of discovery, notify the Department:
+(2) If an REC acting pursuant to this Section identifies an imminent hazard as defined under G.S.
+130A-2(3) at a site at which it is providing professional services pursuant to the rules in this Section it shall, unless the REC has documentation the remediating party has provided such notice, within 24 hours of discovery, notify the Department:

-(3) If an REC acting pursuant to this Section determines hazardous substances have migrated to property adjoining property containing a source area, or determines there are sensitive environments or mixed wastes (commingled radioactive and chemical wastes) on the site, it shall, unless the REC is certain the remediating party has provided such notice, within 24 hours of discovery, notify the Department.
+(3) If an REC acting pursuant to this Section determines through data evaluation, including review of laboratory analyses, performing fate and transport calculations, or conducting computer modeling that hazardous substances at or above applicable standards have migrated from the property containing a source area to other property or determines there are sensitive environments or radioactive wastes on the site, it shall, unless the REC has documentation the remediating party has provided such notice, within 24 hours of the REC's determination, notify the Department.

 (4) In providing professional services all RSMs shall: